Perfect scenario for Social Meda to go profitable. And Ugly.

 But that's just the tip of the iceberg for what's being going on.

-We have also launched a new service for our customers called "Discover Social Media".
+We have also launched a new service for our customers called "Discount Link Net Site Viagra. ".
 The word "service" does not do justice, actually.
 I'll describe what the intent is and how we plan it should work.

 Our aim is to build a community site where newcommers to Social Media can get up to speed with all the trends, sites and services around Social Media.
 Reviews and best practictices are written and revised by peers.
 For the time being the site works very blog-like, but that will transition to something more complex and social Networky.